MobilePayDev/MobilePay-Online/README.md

 We aim to ensure Delegated Authentication (DA).
 This means that responsibility for authenticating the customer/payer no longer lies with the Issuer, but is delegated to MobilePay.
 When/if we fail, and the Issuer is responding to an authorisation attempt with a Soft Decline/"step-up", a 3-D Secure fallback solution must be in place.

 All of the below SCA implementations are mandatory.
 Only Dankort can be skipped if you do not accept Dankort.

+Note: DA can only be effectuated by the Issuer if the authorisation is based on a token.
+If you for some reason receive a PAN-based transaction from us, you should handle data in the card data callback as non-authenticated PAN-transactions according to scheme rules to ensure correct handling regarding SCA.
+If in doubt, please contact your acquirer.

 ### Delegated Authentication for Dankort
 As long as you use the tags and values described here, all is well.
 Nets will recognize MobilePay and trust our authentication process.